ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 Lets demonstrate that approach on simple example:

-we have class Server that process string:
+Imagine that we have class Server that process string:

 ```java
 public interface Server{